joshhayles/joshhayles/README.md

 ## My Quick Intro

-I have 16 years of experience building and running my own six-figure Real Estate business.
-I have significant skills regarding customer service, customer/user experience (both; online via product use, as well as in-person communication with people), and I love building systems and processes that solve problems and help people.
-I'm now combining my business and customer skillset with my "stay curious" approach to technology.
-I'm currently building my passion project that will help homeowners reduce their property taxes, while working full time as a Solutions Engineer with Datadog.
+I have 16 years of experience building and running my own Real Estate business.
+I have significant skills regarding customer service, the user experience (both, online via product use, as well as in-person communication with people), and I love building systems and processes that solve problems, creates efficiency, and helps others.
+Combining my business / customer skillset with my "stay curious" approach to technology gives me an advantage of being able to jump into a tech role and quickly understand what's best for the customer.
+I'm currently building my passion project that helps homeowners reduce their property taxes, while working full time as a Solutions Engineer with Datadog.

 ## My Background